twestura/CS-Notes/README.md

 Other languages will likely have a compiler that handles this optimization step.

 In my experience, Python's `%` is more useful for negative numbers than is Java's, as rare as those occurrences are.
-The most typical examples are wrapping around indices of a list/array, or using floating-point numbers and doing some trigonometry modulo&nbsp;$2\pi$.
+The most typical examples are wrapping around indices of a list/array, or using floating-point numbers and doing some trigonometry modulo $2\pi$.
 In Java, use [`Math.floorMod`](https://docs.oracle.com/en/java/javase/23/docs/api/java.base/java/lang/Math.html#floorMod(int,int)) to get the Python behavior.

 The [Wikipedia page for the modulo operation](https://en.wikipedia.org/wiki/Modulo) has a nice table detailing how different programming languages implement `%` and provide the operation.